StavSteven/us_car_accidents/README.md

 * What challenges did you face, and what strategies were used to overcome these challenges?
 * What new skills or tools do you plan to learn next based on your project experience?

+With the Decision Tree ML model different hyperparameters have been tested.
+Next it could prove beneficial to try a Random Forest Classifier to improve the accuracy score.
+The severity target variable is imbalanced which is making it hard for the model to predict accurately for targets other than a severity of 2.
+To delve deeper into the data the three different twilight columns could be investigated to see if the reducing light levels has a noticeable effect on traffic accidents.

 ## Deployment
 ### Heroku